-What is an Animal Control Worker?
+What Do Animal Control Worker Do?

-Job Description: Handle animals for the purpose of investigations of mistreatment, or control of abandoned, dangerous, or unattended animals.
+Animal Control Worker Example Handle animals for the purpose of investigations of mistreatment, or control of abandoned, dangerous, or unattended animals.

-Life As an Animal Control Worker
+Animal Control Worker Responsibilities

 - Answer inquiries from the public concerning animal control operations.

-Animal Control Worker Skills
+What Every Animal Control Worker Should Know

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.